 According to the bookies the All Blacks have the highest prospects of winning the tournament (11/8), with the English behind them (9/2), South Africa (5) and Ireland (9).
 Behind all of them is Australia.
 The bookies give the Wallabies odds that range from 8 to 10 at the moment.

 Although New Zealand is the favourite this year, they have never won a World Cup away from home.
 The English on the other hand will be under a great deal of pressure, which is why South Africa, Ireland and the Aussies of course are also in the spotlight as the top contenders.

 The last time when the Aussies won the tournament was 1999, and since then they have finished second in 2003 and third in 2011.
 The Wallabies will be playing without two high profile players, Wycliff Palu and Christian Leali’ifano, but they seem to have succeeded in getting Taqele Naiyaravoro to the detriment of Fiji.
-This 6ft 5in, 18 st 13 lb monster will be one of the biggest threats out there on the fields and a real attraction for enthusiast punters that like real money gambling in Aussie dollars.
-Use this Australian casino guide to find also Aussie bookies that offer interesting World Cup bets.
+This 6ft 5in, 18 st 13 lb monster will be one of the biggest threats out there on the fields and a real attraction for enthusiast punters to see here, most are here for the real money gambling on these star players.

 The best odds for winning Pool A are given to England (5/4).
 The most important game in this pool will most probably be the one played by Australia and Wales that will determine which team will be going into the knock-out stage, if England happens to win the pool.
 The Aussies are given 1/2 to qualify, while the Welsh are given 5/6.